haveno-dex/haveno-docs/docs/the-project/payment_methods/Nequi.md

 If you have more than one Nequi account you wish to add to Haveno you can create different accounts for each.

 Make sure all the details are correct when you add.

+!!! warning
-**Warning**, please make sure to include your phone number that matches your phone number from your Nequi account.
+    Please make sure to include your phone number that matches your phone number from your Nequi account.

 When users set up a Nequi account payment limits are set to a maximum of ~ 7,000,000 COP that can be sent per month.